phisn/algebraic-server-reconciliation/docs/main.typ

 === The Authoritative Server and the Challenge of Latency

 The predominant architecture for modern multiplayer games is the client-server model, wherein a single server is designated as the authoritative source of truth for the game state.
 Clients send user inputs to the server and, in return, receive periodic updates, or "snapshots," of the world state.
 This model centralizes simulation and prevents many forms of cheating, as the client is never fully trusted with game-critical logic.
-However, it introduces the fundamental problem of network latency: the round-trip time (RTT), illustrated in @rttdiagram, which is the total time it takes for a client's input to reach the server and for the server's response to return.
+However, it introduces the fundamental problem of network latency: the round-trip time (RTT), illustrated in @fig:rttdiagram, which is the total time it takes for a client's input to reach the server and for the server's response to return.
 For fast-paced action games, where delays of even a few milliseconds can be perceptible, this latency renders a naive implementation unplayable, as there would be a significant delay between a player's action and its visual feedback.
 The following sections detail the primary techniques developed to conceal or compensate for this inherent latency.

 #figure(
   image("diagrams/related-work-latency-diagram.svg", width: 80%),